zilexa/Homeserver/Recommendations.md

   - Samsung EVO 860
   - Samsung QVO 870 (<-- cheapest 4TB SSD, performs better than lots of (more expensive) TLC drives, highly recommended)
 - When using harddisks, go for 2.5" instead of 3.5" because they use up to 5 times less power, even when idle.
 Instead of buying the SATA harddisks, buy the Seagate Portable Drive or Seagate Backup Plus 4TB or 5TB: they cost half the price and contain a normal SATA controller.
 Just remove them from the usb case first.

+_Notes_
+1. If you do have an addiction to the highest storage speed and have your mind set on using NVME, go for a Motherboard with PCI-Express bifurcation support (D-3644 and most other Fujitsus support this).
+PCI-Express bifurcation allows you to use a single PCI-Express port as multiple ports natively, without expensive, energy-slurping bridge chips.
+PCI Bifurcation splitter cost only 20 bucks and allows you to connect up to 4 NVME SSDS (PCI-E3.0 x4 speed) in a single x16 slot.
+In the future when ssds become cheaper, you can replace SATA drives for M.2 drives.
+You can insert 4 M.2 SSDs with full PCIe 4x speed in a PCIe 16x port.
+With the Fujitsu/Kontron 3644 motherboard, you can add in total 5x NVME PCI Express 3.0 x4 M.2 SSDs with full speed in addition to the 6 SATA slots.

+2. Better start with organizing your data.
+I started with 5x 5TB 2.5" HDDs + 1TB NVME SSD (via PCI Bifurcation) for data storage in addition to my 512GB NVME SSD for OS.
+2 years later and I regret the waste of money as I only have 600GB of personal data (excluding backups/snapshots to go back in time) and only need a 2TB drive for my downloads.
+I am switching completely to 4TB SATA SSDs (Samsung EVO 860 and QVO 870 bought secondhand).